 Definition of Accredited Investor According to the SEC

-An accredited investor in the US is anyone who satisfies the following conditions:
+Before 2020, an accredited investor in the US was anyone who satisfied the following conditions:

 A. Earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonable expectation of the same for the current year

 B. Has a net worth over $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence)

 As of December 9, 2020, accredited investors can also be certain individuals who can demonstrate financial literacy, know-how, and history in the world of finance.
 This includes (and is limited to):

 - Investors with certain professional certifications, designations, and/or credentials, including Series 7, Series 65, and Series 82 licenses while qualifying as “natural persons.”
 (Investors with other licenses are to be considered and added in the future.)

 - “Spousal equivalents,” or spouses of accredited investors who pool their assets along with said investors to meet the previous net worth and/or income requirements for accredited investors.
 (Eg. If you are married to an accredited investor and share monetary resources, you are now also an accredited investor.)

 - Those who are “knowledgeable employees” of a private fund.